 - Any inability to consummate acquisitions at our historical rate and appropriate prices, and to make appropriate investments that support our long-term strategy, could negatively impact our business.
-Our acquisition of businesses, investments, joint ventures and other strategic relationships could also negatively impact our business and financial statements and our indemnification rights may not fully protect us from liabilities related thereto. - We intend to separate our Environmental & Applied Solutions ("EAS") segment to create a publicly-traded company in the fourth quarter of 2023 (the "EAS Separation").
-The proposed transaction may not be completed on the currently contemplated timeline or at all and may not achieve the intended benefits. - Divestitures or other dispositions (including the anticipated EAS Separation) could negatively impact our business, and contingent liabilities from EAS or from businesses that we or our predecessors have previously disposed could adversely affect our business and financial statements.
-For example, we could incur significant liability if the EAS Separation or any of the split-off or spin-off transactions we have previously consummated are determined to be a taxable transaction or otherwise pursuant to our indemnification obligations with respect to such transactions.
+Our acquisition of businesses, investments, joint ventures and other strategic relationships could also negatively impact our business and financial statements and our indemnification rights may not fully protect us from liabilities related thereto. - Divestitures or other dispositions could negatively impact our business, and contingent liabilities from businesses that we or our predecessors have previously disposed could adversely affect our business and financial statements.
+For example, we could incur significant liability if any of the split-off or spin-off transactions we have previously consummated are determined to be a taxable transaction or otherwise pursuant to our indemnification obligations with respect to such transactions.